Christchurch mosque shooting: The faces of the victims

 Atta Elayyan, 33

-Born in Kuwait, Elayyan recently became a father and was a popular member of the Christchurch tech industry.
+Born in Kuwait, Elayyan, a goalkeeper, recently became a father and was a popular member of the Christchurch tech industry.
 He was a director and shareholder of a company called LWA Solutions.

 Syed Jahandad Ali, 34